armory/docs-cdaas/content/en/deployment/kubernetes/overview/index.md

 ---
-title: Deployment Overview
+title: Kubernetes Deployment Overview
 linktitle: Overview
 weight: 1
 description: >
-  Learn what an Armory CD-as-a-Service deployment is and how it works - strategies (blue/green, canary) and constraints for deploying your app to your target Kubernetes clusters.
+  Learn what an Armory CD-as-a-Service deployment to Kubernetes is and how it works - strategies (blue/green, canary) and constraints for deploying your app to your target Kubernetes clusters.
-categories: ["Canary Analysis", "Features", "Concepts"]
+aliases:
-tags: ["Deploy Strategy", "Canary", "Blue/Green", "Kubernetes"]
+  - /deployment/overview/
 ---

 ## What a deployment is